Chart Color Schemes

 Bangor is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Bangor's dwelling structure, as per the latest Census, comprised 88.4% houses and 11.6% other dwellings.
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Bangor was 45.9%, with mortgaged dwellings at 46.6% and rented ones at 7.6%.
-The median monthly mortgage repayment was $2,800, higher than Sydney metro's $2,427.
-The median weekly rent was $650, compared to Sydney metro's $470.
+Bangor's dwelling structure, as per the latest Census, consisted of 88.4% houses and 11.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Bangor stood at 45.9%, with mortgaged dwellings at 46.6% and rented ones at 7.6%.
+The median monthly mortgage repayment was $2,800, exceeding Sydney metro's average of $2,427.
+The median weekly rent was $650, higher than Sydney metro's $470.
 Nationally, Bangor's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing